wp-plugins/wp-symposium-toolbar/readme.txt

 In WPS Toolbar settings, make sure the Toolbar should actually show for the role you are using.
 Even if you already did this, check again.

-There's a personal setting in the WP profile page for each user to show or hide it independantly, the plugin doesn't enforce this setting so if it's hidden from there, it won't show.
+There's a personal setting in the WP profile page for each user to show or hide it independantly, so if the Toolbar is hidden from there, it won't show.
+The plugin may enforce this, through its setting "Force the display of the WP Toolbar" from the "Toolbar" tab.
+When activated, the user setting will be hidden from the WP profile page and the Toolbar will be focibly displayed for selected roles.

 Some themes will interfere with the WP Toolbar, some will even stop it from showing at all.
 Likewise for plugins, but you should be a little more aware of what the plugins you installed do.
-If unsure, switch to the WordPress default theme, deactivate all plugins but WPS Toolbar, and check if the Toolbar now shows in the frontend.
+If unsure, switch to the WordPress default theme, deactivate all plugins but WPS Toolbar.
+If the Toolbar now shows in the frontend, reactivate them one by one until you found the conflict.

 = According to my settings, the admin role should see the Search icon, however I can't see it ! =